Nail Fungus Treatments

 Nail fungus, or onychomycosis, can occur on both the toenails and fingernails with the majority of cases typically affecting the toenails.

-A fungal nail infection is characterized by the nail becoming thickened and appearing discolored with the nail, then becoming brittle and coming away from the toe or finger as the condition progresses.
-The skin may become inflamed and painful if left untreated.
-The condition can impair walking and wearing shoes.
+A fungal nail infection is characterized by the nail becoming thickened and appearing discolored.
+As the condition progresses, the nail becomes brittle and the skin may become inflamed and painful if left untreated.
+This condition can impair walking and wearing shoes.

 Fungi are present nearly everywhere, including in the air, the dust, and the soil.
 Shower floors, locker rooms, and swimming pools are suspected of being sources of the fungus, although there are no studies proving this fact.